The Long Discourses

 66. “The wanderer Pāṭiputra replied, ‘I’ll return!
 I’ll return!’
 After saying this, he turned uneasily on his rope seat, and it snared his foot.
 He couldn’t free himself from the rope seat, so how could he travel on foot to the Bhagavān?

 67. “Dhūma then said to Pāṭiputra, ‘You are ignorant, just saying these empty words, ‘I’ll return!
 I’ll return!’
 Still, you can’t free yourself from this rope seat.
-How can you go to that large assembly?’
+How can you go to that great assembly?’

 68. Dhūma also said to Pāṭiputra, ‘Some wise people use parables to understand things.
 Far away, there was a lion, a king of beasts, that lived in a deep forest.
 It came out of its cave at daybreak, surveyed the four directions, and boldly roared three times.
 Afterward, it would go wandering in search of meat to eat.